milwad-dev/laravel-validate/docs/1.x/valid-kebab-case.md

 ## ValidKebabCase

-If you want to validate kebab-case string, you can use `ValidKebabCase` rule:
+If you want to validate the kebab-case string, you can use the `ValidKebabCase` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidKebabCase;